 - How much will you have to pay for the test or procedure

-The type of care needed after the procedure will depend on the type of fluoroscopy that is done.
+The type of care needed after the procedure will depend on the type of fluoroscopy.

 Certain procedures, such as cardiac catheterization, will require a recovery period of several hours with immobilization of the leg or arm where the catheter was inserted.